-Jazz 1 Ensemble Workshop focuses on the primary repertoire, stylistic characteristics and authenticity of jazz styles that are studied in Jazz Drums 1.
+Jazz 1 Ensemble Workshop focuses on the primary styles that are studied in Jazz Drums 1.
 Artists studied include: Sonny Rollins, Billie Holiday, Joe Henderson and Ella Fitzgerald.
 Each week a new song is studied and performed with professional musician accompanists.
 This course consists of a weekly two-hour lab.
 This course may be taken as an elective.